 I recall the immense relief I felt after that conversation.
 But even more lasting was the boost of confidence she gave me by noticing my predicament and respecting my personality by handling it in a way that would not further embarrass or aggravate me.

-Often, we introverts need to push through our fears and experience what it feels like to take the risk, step out on the limb, and hold the spotlight for a moment.
-Even when we fail, we learn something useful.
-So don’t overdo it with the special treatment.
+Introverts sometimes have to risk stepping out on the limb to hold the spotlight for a moment.
 Every child at some point needs to learn how to articulate their ideas and also recognize the benefit of learning from others’ perspectives.
 While the exposure to potential criticism or too much attention can be intimidating for introverted kids, they might just realize the experience is not as bad as they expected it to be.

 At the end of the day, we want our students to be happy the way they are.
 This starts by letting them simply be who they are by paying attention and harnessing the right suite of tools to access each child’s limitless reservoir of potential.